 It would take until 1980 before the team would reach the Final Four again.
 That’s when the No. 5-ranked Hawkeyes would dispatch No. 4 NC State, No. 1 Syracuse and No. 3 Georgetown on the way to a Final Four loss to No. 2 Louisville.

-In 1987, the Hawkeyes would enter the National Championship as a No. 2 seed (their highest ever seeding), and see a run to the Elite Eight, where they suffered a close defeat (81-84) to No. 1 seed UNLV.
+In 1987, the Hawkeyes would enter the NCAA Tournament as a No. 2 seed (their highest ever seeding), and saw a run to the Elite Eight, where they suffered a close defeat (84-81) to No. 1 seed UNLV.

 The team has only managed two Sweet 16 runs in the years since.
 In 2006, the Hawkeyes would enter March Madness on a high, being named the No. 3 seed after a T-2nd run in the Big Ten.
 However, a tortuous 63-64 defeat to No. 14 seed Northwestern State in the first round put paid to their hopes.

-In 2019, the Hawkeyes reached the second round of the NCAA Championship, the No. 10 seeds upsetting No. 7 Cincinnati 79-72 in the first round.
+In 2021, the Hawkeyes reached the second round of the NCAA Tournament as the No. 2 seed.
+After an 86-74 win over Grand Canyon, the Hawkeyes fell to No. 7 seed Oregon 95-80 in the second round.

 In total, the Iowa Hawkeyes have had 22 coaches in their history.
 The current incumbent, Fran McCaffery, has been in the job since the start of the 2010-2011 season.
 Following are the records of the last three head coaches for the program: